franciscoquijada/players-backend-nestjs/README.md

 - Execute the project: `npm start`.

 ## Project architecture
-- configs
-- database
-  - config
+- **configs**: Contains constants for the definition of the api version and the prefix used in the urls
+- **database**: Contains constants the connection string used to connect with mongoose.
+- **commons**: Contains classes that are shared by system modules.
+  - **pagination:**  Dto related to pagination.
-- modules
+- **modules**: Contains the modules that make up the system
+  - **players**: Module associated with the players entity
-  - players
+    - **controllers**: Controllers associated with the players entity
-    - controllers
-    - repositories
-    - schemas
+    - **schemas**: Contains the schema player
-    - services
+    - **services**: Contains the services associated with the players entity
-  - commons
-    - pagination

 ## Installation